 Giving Coffee Grounds a Second Life

 At the 2025 Glasgow Coffee Festival, we’re making sure that every cup of coffee counts—even after it’s been brewed.
-This year, all used coffee grounds from the festival will be collected and repurposed for scientific research.
+This year, all used coffee grounds from the festival will be collected and repurposed, proving that circular economy approaches are possible.

 Why Repurpose Coffee Grounds?